During the night

 German aircraft, one landing in Nayland Rd and the others across

-the fields to the Colchester Rd and leaving four large craters.
+the fields to the Colchester Rd and leaving four numerous large

 The Nayland Rd explosion caused a hole the full width of the road